-High school teachers put together informative and engaging lesson plans for their subjects.
+A high school teacher's responsibilities involve putting together informative and engaging lesson plans for their subjects.
 Teachers use a variety of visual aids, textbooks and creative projects to gain student involvement.
 As technology becomes an increasingly large part of education, high school teachers may be required to have and teach computer skills.
 Other duties may include:

 - Making administrative and budget decisions